reetu95/AI-Powered-Financial-Document-Analysis/README.md

 **Fix 1 — Metadata Hard Filter**
-Extract company name and fiscal year from the question using regex, then hard-filter the vector store before searching.
+Extract company name and fiscal year from the question using regex, then hard filter the vector store before searching.
 Now a question about 3M 2018 only sees 3M 2018 documents.
 It can't be confused by 3M 2022.